urbanindo/yii2-queue/README.md

 to the require section of your `composer.json` file.

+To use Redis queue or RabbitMQ, you have to add `yiisoft/yii2-redis:*` or `videlalvaro/php-amqplib: 2.5.*` respectively.

 ## Setting Up

 After the installation, first step is to set the console controller.